UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/goldberg.md

 1. Drag the original steam_api.dll (steam_api.dll.valve) onto generate_interfaces_file.exe in the tools folder (inside the Golberg folder).
 This will generate a steam_interfaces.txt file next to the steam_api.dll files.

 ## Setup
+#### Automatic
+1. In Universal Split Screen, go to Utilities -> Startup hooks.
+Browse for the game executable and check 64-bit if the game is 64-bit.
+Enable `Use Appdata and user folder switch` and select an index.
+Click Launch.
+Then change the index and click Launch again.
+Repeat as many times as you need.
+1. By doing this, each instance will have its own appdata folder which Goldberg stores its user id and save files, so it is not necessary to manually edit the config files.

+#### Manual
 1. Launch the game from its executable (exe).
 1. Before you launch a second instance, you will need to change your (fake) username and steam id.
 1. Press Windows+R to open a command window, type in `%appdata%` and click OK.
 Navigate to Goldberg SteamEmu Saves\settings